rcamach7/crypto-exchange/readme.md

   - profile picture
   - full name
 - Upgrade formatPrice helper function, to take an extra argument, where we can specify up to how many decimal points to format a number to.
 This will help use it to better serve use-cases across our application.
-- Create simple welcome page - just breaking down our application.
-How the site works:
-  - when buying we always use the most current price
-  - cryptos get auto updated when 30 minutes elapsed since they were individually last updated, or if users have recently purchased or sold a specific crypto - that gets updated individually.